-In addition to those fees and as clearly indicated in the Capital Corp Application for Funding, any given client will have to spend money for an Appraisal Report, an Economical Viability Report and a complete audit of the project (Due Diligence) and all three of these reports will need to be performed by Professionals in the Industry such as international accounting firms (ex: Ernst & Young, Deloitte Touche, KPMG, PWC) or people like American Appraisal Associates for the Appraisal Report.
+As clearly indicated in the Capital Corp Application for Funding, any given client will have to spend money for an Appraisal Report, an Economical Viability Report and a complete audit of the project (Due Diligence) and all three of these reports will need to be performed by Professionals in the Industry such as international accounting firms (ex: Ernst & Young, Deloitte Touche, KPMG, PWC) or people like American Appraisal Associates for the Appraisal Report.
 Any given Firm retained will be based in the USA.

 As for the costs of those reports, we encourage clients and introducers to contact any of the aforementioned international Firms and they will gladly provide the information related to the costs, which will vary depending on the size of the project.